 How to do an AI course?

-This process of AI, data analytics, machine learning and predictive forecasts based on the analysis is what most artificial intelligence or machine learning courses teach.
+This process of AI, data analytics, machine learning and predictive forecasts based on the analysis is what most machine learning and artificial intelligence courses teach.

 There are many books and free materials in the form of books that one can read and learn from to understand these concepts.
 One can do the course in virtual classrooms, one-to-one learning or even practice after reading online.